Jonathan Creek archaeological site: History

 The Jonathan Creek site was originally owned by the Henson family.
 They were first approached in the late 1800s by Robert Loughridge, a surveyor, who drafted a report on the geology of Western Kentucky.
 In this report, he identified Jonathan Creek as having six earthen mounds similar to others that had been come to be known as the work of ancient Native Americans, which were situated on a terrace overlooking the Tennessee River.
 There was also a seventh mound in the floodplain on the creek.

 The site was next mentioned by C.B.
 Moore who traveled the waters of the SouthEast in his riverboat the Gopher of Philadelphia.
-He made his way to the Jonathan Creek site between approximately 1914-1915.
+He made his way to the Jonathan Creek site between approximately 1914–1915.
 Although he ran tests, they failed to come up with significant artifacts and the site was abandoned in favor of others with more potential.

 As a part of FDR's "New Deal" the Tennessee Valley Authority, a federally funded relief agency, was established by Congress in 1933 to address a wide array of environmental, economic, and technological issues.
 This included expansion to bring low-cost electricity to the masses in the Tennessee Valley Authority was created to head the management of natural resources in this area.
 The TVA's plans to create dams along the Tennessee River put this, and other archaeological sites, in jeopardy.
-After petitioning the TVA, archaeologists were able to begin a salvage archaeology project with the help of the Civilian Conservation Corp, which provided inexpensive, albeit untrained, labor for the project.
+After petitioning the TVA, archaeologists were able to begin a salvage archaeology project with the help of the Civilian Conservation Corps (CCC), which provided inexpensive, albeit untrained, labor for the project.
 The generally mild climate made it possible to excavate year round, which would not have been possible in other regions.
 At the beginning of the US involvement in WWII, work abruptly ended, but not before they had uncovered 89 house structures and 8 stockade lines that encircled the site with bastions.

 The preliminary data on the Jonathan Creek site was first published by William Webb.
 The report showed that the artifact analyses are based on a very small fraction of the more than 100 cubic feet of cultural materials recovered.
 Only 150 stone artifacts and 2,685 ceramic rims, sherds, and other items were tabulated in the report.
 This brief publication remained the definitive work on the site until Dr. Sissel Schroeder initiated her work in the 1990s.
 Her use of Geographic Information System (GIS) technology mapped more than 1000 of Webb's measurements, documented site features and was able to correlate his findings and provide a better interpretation of the site and its former uses.